-An "R" indicates the student has retaken a given course, and the grade received is the one that is figured in and determines the student's cumulative grade point average.
+An "R" indicates the student has retaken a given course, and the grade received is the one that is used to calculate the student's cumulative grade point average and fulfill degree requirements.

 Once a grade is recorded in the Registrar's Office, it is a permanent grade.
-Changes cannot be made unless the instructor has made an error in calculating the grade, and any changes must be approved by the dean of the respective division.
+Changes cannot be made unless the instructor has made an error in calculating the grade, and any changes must be approved by the Provost.